 Frances Byrd is the National Director of Liberatchik.com.
 You can follow her projects and personal endeavors on the following social media:

 Mrs. Byrd’s conceptual art and writing can be viewed at MachinePolitick.
 She is currently represented by the Quinlan Visual Arts Center in Gainesville, Georgia and the Braselton Gallery in Braselton, Georgia.

 Details for individual works can be viewed in the Art by Category section of this site.

 Your purchase of fine art at MachinePolitick will also:

 *Help restore America’s culture.
 This is a goal I am working on with co-founder and friend, Christopher Cook, at Liberatchik.
-We are networking and showcasing all Conservative, Libertarian and other independent-minded artists who are interested in participating.
+We are networking and showcasing all independent,conservative, and libertarian liberty-minded artists who are interested in creating beautiful and meaningful works of art.
 The ultimate goal of this project is to promote Liberty and limited government, while simultaneously repairing the culture of America.
-I have written a Manifesto and Handbook for the your use and distribution which can be viewed here.
+Christopher and I have written a Manifesto and Handbook for your use and distribution which can be viewed here.
 For more information, contact me at email@example.com

 If you would like to donate money to fund my efforts, you can do so using Paypal:

 **Gallery Representation at The Braselton Gallery – April 2016 – Present